Last Updated on

 It’s bad luck to write someone’s name in red ink.
 Be conscious of the colors that you are using, some people will be very superstitious.
 Back in the day, deceased people’s names were written in red ink in family registers and funeral banners.
 Evil spirits hate red ink, so it seemed like a good plan.

-What to do: The safest way to handle this one is to ask that person how he or she would like to be called.
+What to do: The safest way to handle this one is to ask that person how he or she would like to be called the first time you meet.
 Often times that person will give you a version of his/her Korean name or his/her English name, allowing you to comfortably sidestep the complex name and title rules that Koreans live by.

-What to do: If you feel like you need to clear out your sinuses, best to excuse yourself and head to the restroom.
+What to do: If you feel like you need to clear out your sinuses in South Korea, best to excuse yourself and head to the restroom.

-Want to make a good impression at the dinner table?
+Want to make a good impression at the dinner table in South Korea?
 Before you pick up your 젓가락 (chopsticks), take a look at your eating companions.
 Unless you’re the oldest person at the table, it’s good manners to wait before eating.
 Korean culture values letting the oldest people at the table eat first so don’t just pick up your utensils and start to chow down!

 What to do: If you’re not sure of the other people’s age relative to yours, its best to wait and let the others get started first.
 Likely your host or the dinner organizer will give you the green light to start chowing down, but better be safe than sorry.
 Your dining comrades will be impressed with your efforts to learn Korean manners.